natcap/invest.users-guide/source/urban_nature_access.rst

 determined by assessing to what extent supply meets demand, at the individual, administrative and city level.

-The model consists of a default model, in which the number of inhabitants and an aggregated metric of nature in the form of overall greenspace are used.
+The model consists of a core model, in which the number of inhabitants and an aggregated metric of nature in the form of overall greenspace are used.
 While the model is capable of modelling different types of urban nature, including water edges, here we focus on the use of the model for greenspace to